Borrelia burgdorferi and Lyme Disease (page 2)

 Wisconsin and Minnesota.

-In 2002, more than 23,000 cases of Lyme disease were reported in the
+In 2009, nearly 30,000 cases of Lyme disease were reported in the

 U.S., the highest number ever reported.
 This increase could be caused